 Here’s an example: Animal Flow Workout – Long Cycle Ground Based Movement

-These sequences can be practiced for longer periods of time to increase the demand on endurance, which is what my video link is demonstrates.
+These sequences can be practiced for extended periods of time to increase the demand on endurance and cardio.

 “Flow: Your Flow is where the real magic happens.
 You’ll combine the Animal Flow moves by linking them together in a fluid sequence, seamlessly transferring energy from one move to the next.
 Flows may be a choreographed sequence practiced over multiple sessions, or may be created freestyle!”

 No secrets here, it will take dedicated practice and patience to arrive at the “flow” stage.
 Those who stick to the plan will make the gains needed to begin moving freely, improvising each movement as you go.

 Like words making a sentence, exercises stitch themselves together, “flowing”.

 In sync, the mind and body connection is extremely powerful.
 Flow a physical demonstration of a mind that is free.